 Throughput vs. Capacity: Theoretical vs. Actual

-Throughput and capacity are also two related but distinct concepts often used in the context of computer networks, systems, and data transfer.
+Throughput and network capacity are also two related but distinct concepts often used in the context of computer networks, systems, and data transfer.

 I. Throughput: